How to Create PDF Files in C++

 command-line tool, allowing you to create PDF files from HTML content directly in your C++ applications.
 Let's dig into the step-by-step process of HTML to PDF conversion in C++ using the Wkhtmltopdf library.

-To create PDF files in C++, we need to the following things in place:
+To create PDF files in C++, we need the following:

-Create a project in Code::Blocks and then follow the below steps to link the library folder and file.
-If you are using some other IDE the options might be different, but you need to reference the downloaded library in your project to make it work.
+Create a project in Code::Blocks and then follow the steps below to link the library folder and file.
+If you are using another IDE, the options might be different, but you need to reference the downloaded library in your project to make it work.

 To ensure that Code::Blocks can find the necessary header files, we need to set up the search directories.